The Lemosho Route with Crater Camp

 After a much needed nights rest, we will bid you goodbye.
 If you have arranged airport transfers with us or a safari / Zanzibar trip, we will collect you in the morning for your onward journey.

-The Lemosho route is considered one of the easier routes on Kilimanjaro, as its longer itinerary allows for better acclimatization.
+The Lemosho route with Crater Camp is considered one of the easier routes on Kilimanjaro, as its longer itinerary allows for better acclimatization.
 However, hikers will still need to ascend the Barranco Wall and climb steeply on summit night.

 The 8 day Lemosho climb gives one of the highest success rates, rather than trying to squeeze the climb into 7 days.
 The extra day allows for a shorter pre-summit day, meaning that you arrive at base camp by lunch time, fuel up with food, and tuck up in your tent to rest for what will be a tough summit ascent starting at midnight.
 No technical climbing is required, but a good level of fitness is recommended.